turkaysoftware/glow/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: 'You can report software bugs '
 title: "[BUG]"
-labels: ''
+labels: bug
 assignees: ''

 ---